MicrosoftDocs/visualstudio-docs/docs/debugger/start-a-debugging-session-for-a-store-app-in-visual-studio-vb-csharp-cpp-and-xaml.md

  ![Applies to Windows Phone only](../debugger/media/phone_only_content.png "phone_only_content")

- For Windows Store Phone apps, you can also choose the debugger to use for background processes from the **Background task process**.
+ For Windows Phone apps, you can also choose the debugger to use for background processes from the **Background task process**.

 ###  <a name="BKMK__Optional__Delay_starting_the_debug_session"></a> (Optional) Delay starting the debug session
  By default, Visual Studio immediately starts the app when you start debugging.
 You can also start a debug session but delay the start of your app.
 When you choose this option, the app is started in the debugger when it is launched from the Start screen or by an activation contract or when it is started by another process or method.
 You also delay the start of your app when you want to debug a background task when the app itself is not running.